sern-handler/website/blog/2023-06-18-mdx-blog-post.md

 - Init Hooks
    - implement starting behavior for dependencies
    - To enforce and type check this, use the `Initializable` type when making your Dependencies type!
+- Emitter interface
+   - More generic interface to define any event emitter
+   - You can now swap out the SernEmitter with whatever emitter now.
 ```ts
 class DatabaseService implements Init {
     //some hypothetical database